coursera-dl/coursera-dl/README.md

 automatically the execution of the program with Python versions 2.6, 2.7, Pypy, 3.2, 3.3, and 3.4).

+On any operating system, ensure that the Python executable location is added to your PATH environment variable and, once you have the dependencies installed (see next section), for a *basic* usage, you will need to invoke the script from the main directory of the project and prepend it with the word `python`.
+You can also use more advanced features of the program by looking at the "Running the script" section of this document.

 *Note:* You must already have (manually) agreed to the Honor of Code of the particular courses that you want to use with `coursera-dl`.